Nancy Pelosi Announces Schiff, Nadler as Impeachment Managers

 Jay Sekulow, Trump’s personal attorney, said he’s part of a legal team headed by White House counsel Pat Cipollone that will defend the president against two impeachable charges that were passed by the House last month.
 The articles of impeachment — accusing Trump of abusing his power and obstructing Congress — have been held for weeks by House Democrats, who said they first wanted to see a trial blueprint from Senate leaders to ensure a fair process.

+Cipollone, 53, has been a vocal critic of the House’s impeachment process and is considered the main force behind White House efforts that blocked most witnesses in the administration from testifying during the lower chamber’s inquiry.

+An Oct.
+8 White House letter called the process “partisan and unconstitutional” and made a case for a broad interpretation of executive privilege covering nearly every aspect of presidential conduct.

-President Trump seemingly reacted to Pelosi’s announcement, once again calling the partisan impeachment process a “con.”
+President Trump seemingly reacted to Pelosi’s announcement by once again calling the partisan impeachment process a “con.”

 “Here we go again, another Con Job by the Do Nothing Democrats.
 All of this work was supposed to be done by the House, not the Senate!” the president tweeted.